kwokster10/GTS_Challenge/README.md

 1. rake db:migrate
 2. rails s

-+ Fire up your desired browser and navigate to 'localhost:3000' to see Engines View
++ Fire up your desired browser and navigate to 'localhost:3000' to see Engines View.
-+ Navigate to 'localhost:3000/connections' to see Connections View
++ Navigate to see Connections View by clicking on an Engine Name.